 Based on current industry best practice, GHG emissions associated with imported/purchased hydrogen (from operations that are not 'captive' to Chevron) are not included as scope 2 emissions.
 Rather, these emissions are included within scope 3, category 1, "Purchased Goods and Services" emissions by the 2016 IPIECA Scope 3 Guidance.
-Chevron does not currently account for scope 3, category 1 emissions within its corporate GHG inventory.
+Chevron does not currently report scope 3, category 1 emissions externally.

-5.2.3 Exported Emissions
+5.2.3 Emissions Associated with Exported Energy